opendatateam/udata/docs/development-environment.md

 ## Middlewares

-We will use [docker-compose][] to manage all that.
+We will use [docker-compose][https://docs.docker.com/compose/] to manage all that.
+Note that the separate [docker-udata](https://github.com/opendatateam/docker-udata) repository provides an "All-in-one" way to start udata.
+The Docker script in the main repository only contains core platform dependencies like ElasticSearch.

 [Install Docker-Compose for your system][docker-compose-install] then start the services:

 ```shell
 $ cd udata